distantreading/WG2/other_notes/level2-status-2021.md

 -> So the next version of the schema will revert to enforcing use of UDP values for the @pos attribute -- and complain if other values are used.

 ## 3. XPOS annotation
-xpos tags = foreign parts of speechs can be encoded with @ana attribute - this will require an explanation in the header (Lou will inform us of how to, given that most reactions so far lean towards @ana, see below), this is a non obligatory element.
+xpos tags = foreign parts of speechs can optionally be encoded with @ana attribute - this will require an explanation in the header (Lou will inform us of how to, given that most reactions so far lean towards @ana, see below).
 The @ana can contain any "local" tagset
 It also- needs to be decided whether to use pointers or the extended TEI pointer syntax for the value of @ana.

 ## 4. MSD annotation